-Teacher's Manual Conceptual Physics Directed Self-Study Program
+Teacher's Manual Conceptual Physics - Honors

+Directed Self-Study Program

-Thank you for signing up for Conceptual Physics.
+Thank you for signing up for Conceptual Physics, Honors.
 You are now looking over the teacher's manual (aka, user's guide) to your Conceptual Academy course.
 There's a lot to digest, but please understand: This course is truly a guided course.
 We authors are your tour guides.
 We know the path rather well having traveled it many times before.
 You, the teacher, are your student's personal assistant.
 You are also their coach, cheering them onward and providing personalized help as needed.
 The purpose of this manual is to provide you, the teacher, a birds-eye view of an amazing adventure that's about to unfold for both yourself and your student.
 But throughout your journey, for any further support you might need, please write to us at Support@ConceptualAcademy.com.

-1. About Conceptual Physics
+1. About Conceptual Physics, Honors

 This course is divided into units, which are divided into modules.
-Each module is designed to take about two weeks to complete with the assumption the student has other courses and extracurricular activities.
-For this course there are 24 modules spread across 6 units, which is more than enough a full academic year of study.
-You'll note there's much from the textbook that we don't cover.
-Please understand that the textbook contains so much content to provide instructors variety.
-It is typical that the instructor chooses from this library of content to create a syllabus fitting to his or her students.
-This is what we have done for you with this particular Conceptual Physics course appropriate for a broad range of high school students.
-If your student is on the ambitious side, we recommend our Conceptual Physics Honors course, which puts the student in the driver's seat as to what gets emphasized.
+Each module is designed to take about a week to complete with the assumption the student has other courses and extracurricular activities.
+For this course there are 41 modules, which is more than enough a full academic year of study.
+You'll note we don't quite cover the entire textbook in this course.
+Chapter 31, for example is left out.
+It's likely that it might make sense for your to leave additional material out as well.
+As we say to the student on the very first FYI page of this course: